 Ljubljana, Slovenia

-Ålesund, Norway
+Alesund, Norway

-Rounding off our list of the most beautiful cities in Europe is the peaceful coastal city of Ålesund.
-Less well-known than some of Norway’s other urban areas, this verdant archipelago lined with vibrant buildings emerges out of the Atlantic like fairy-tale cottages from the pages of a pop-up book.
+Rounding off our list of the most beautiful cities in Europe is the peaceful coastal city of Alesund.
+Less well-known than some of Norway’s other urban areas, this verdant archipelago rises from the Atlantic like a scene from a fairy tale.
+Its iconic Art Nouveau buildings were built after a devasting fire in 1904, their colourful facades soon becoming the city’s defining feature.
+But that’s not all – framed by fjords and mountains, Alesund is a dream for photographers, nature lovers and anyone looking for a pretty Norwegian paradise.

-Written by Luisa Watts
+Written by Luisa Watts.